Eutropios/WarMAC/README.md

 ## Contributing<a id="contributing"></a>

 Contributions are welcome.
-The expected development stack that you will use is black, mypy, and ruff.
+The expected development stack that you will use is docformatter, mypy, and ruff.
 Please see [`pyproject.toml`](https://github.com/Eutropios/WarMAC/blob/main/pyproject.toml) for appropriate configuration.

 ### Testing